markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 and might decide to remove your image in future.
 If you don't want to push to dockerhub, skip to the next step.

+There are many available Docker registries, and Dockerhub is the most popular, however there are alternatives such as [Biocontainers](https://biocontainers.pro/), which is specifically designed for bioinformatics software.

 You will need to visit dockerhub.com and make an account the "yourname" alias you used to build your image previously.
 You will also need to run a command to let the docker command line tool know who you are: